The CrossFade component is great to use for full page transitions such as

 configuring your layout guide

-for the react-router
+for the react-router example.

 Nunc dapibus nec neque vitae aliquam.
 Phasellus eu luctus tortor.
 Morbi et massa lectus.
 Nam nec posuere urna, nec tincidunt ligula.
 Vestibulum in urna dapibus, rutrum nisi eu, convallis leo.
 Morbi maximus ultricies metus at venenatis.
 Nulla tincidunt in enim ac semper.
 Maecenas at felis eget dui malesuada placerat eu a dui.
 Vestibulum vel quam egestas turpis commodo euismod ac quis purus.

-component is used to transition a child element in and out of
+The Collapse component is used to transition a child element in and out of

-.
+view by animating it's max-height.
 This means that the child must either be an

-or a component that forwards the ref
+HTMLElement or a component that forwards the ref to an HTMLElement and

 This transition should hopefully be familiar to you by now since it is used in the @react-md/expansion-panel and @react-md/tree packages.